Select a color for the highlight

 - It is important to realize Helitron movement may cause changes in the flanking region, such as deletions.

 - Helitrons encode proteins containing 3 conserved functional motifs that are known to be involved in bacterial and phage rolling-circle replication.

 This process was created to remove obstacles for people that aren’t command-line savvy.
-To execute this process, simply copy & paste any genome sequence into the text-box and click ‘Execute’.
-Users are also able to choose a ‘*.fa’ genome sequence file from their local machine.
+To execute this process, copy & paste any genome sequence into the text-box and click ‘Execute’.
+Users are able to choose a ‘*.fa’ genome sequence file from their local machine if needed.
 Both methods of inputting a sequence have a limit of 1 Mb file size.
 If a user has a file that is larger than the limit, we recommend the user to download a copy of the Helitron-Scanner.

 Once the process has completed a sequence containing the Helitron will be outputted.The 5' and 3' ends of the sequence will also be highlighted with the users chosen color.
 If the scan produced no results a display message will be posted.
 Users also have the ability to download results to a file name and extention of their choosing.
 The default download file name for the Quick-Scan process is ‘output_hel.fa’.